DeBraid/investing-notes/oil-sands-not-economical.md

 Are we ok with the ethics of pumping and burning fossil fuels?
 How can we reconcile the desire for cheap energy, thus low cost goods and services, with the need for a healthy planet?

 "Policy is hurting the Canadian oil industry" is a fabrication created by the Cdn oil indsutry.

-Lack of salable product is the issue.
-Athabasca tar sands are among the most costly to produce on earth, according to Wall Street Journal:

-> Most production growth in Canada comes from oil sands deposits in the remote boreal forests of northern Alberta, which have some of the industry's highest capital costs and longest development timelines.

 Because of this, Canadian crude trades at a substantial discount to other North American grades due to its low quality and limited pipeline access to market. graphics.wsj.com/oil-barrel-breakdown/